kgilbride/aboutme/content/index.md

 And when a problem extends beyond my own expertise, I have a deep network of operators, executives, and specialists across my professional and academic ecosystems to draw from.

-The result is a style of RevOps leadership that is not narrowly functional.
+The result is a style of leadership that is not narrowly functional.
 It is business-first, systems-oriented, analytical, and execution-focused.

 ---